-Broadleaf weed control in Fall
+Broadleaf Weed Control in Fall

 Cool Season Temperatures 65° – 40°

-Mid-September to Mid-November is an excellent time to control broadleaf weeds.
-Weeds like dandelions, plantain, curled dock, and thistle.
-In fall, broadleaf weeds are busy collecting energy from photosynthesis and storing it in the crown and roots.
+Mid-September to Mid-November is an excellent time to control broadleaf weeds like dandelions, plantain, curled dock, and thistle.
+In the fall, broadleaf weeds are busy collecting energy from photosynthesis and storing it in the crown and roots.
 Loveland Weed and Feed and Speed Zone® contain systemic broadleaf weed herbicides that will move through the leaf tissue and into the crown and roots for a complete kill.
 Killing broadleaf weeds in fall will allow turf to fill in the bare spots before crabgrass or other weeds germinate the following spring.
 Speed Zone® will be effective down to 40° soil temperature, however; Weed and Feed is most effective when temperatures are above 65°.